Brokerage APIs

 What is an API?

 The Broker API opens up a private connection to your brokerage firm.
 When Option Stalker Pro (OSP) is launched from your computer, enter your OneOption/OSP credentials and select the data feed you would like to use.
 Click Submit.
 Once we have verified your subscription, OSP will try to connect to your brokerage account.
-In the case of Tradier Brokerage and TD Ameritrade, a popup will appear.
+In the case of Tradier Brokerage and Charles Schwab (soon!), a popup will appear.
 That is where you enter your brokerage log in.
 The Interactive Brokers API requires you to have their platform (Traders Work Station or TWS) to be running and there are API settings that need to be configured beforehand (more about this in the section below).
 Once the “handshake” is completed, the data will start to stream.

 For more information about how to connect your Brokerage API, please visit Installation & Setup in the Option Stalker Pro Manual.